eiriklied/coffee_script_article/README.md

 ### Classes

-Implementing object orientation with prototypes in JavaScript can cumbersome.
+Using object orientation based on prototypes in JavaScript can be cumbersome.
 CoffeeScript makes it way easier.
 Using the `class` keyword we can easily create classes and inheritance.

 ![Object orientation](https://github.com/eiriklied/coffee_script_article/blob/master/images/06_classes.coffee.png?raw=true)